Advisory Services

 Apart from that, Section 16 enables the authority under the PML Act to record statements of persons who may be present where the Act of money laundering offence is carried out.
 Such place shall also include any other place wherein the person carrying out such activity states that his records are kept or the place where any part of his property relating to such activity is kept.

 Section 18 of the PML Act allows the authority under the Act to record the statements of a person who has secreted about himself or in anything under his possession, control, record, or proceeds of crime that is relevant to any proceedings under the Act.
-Section 18 provides that the authority shall record such a person’s statement in respect of records or proceeds of crime found or seized by the authority during the search.
+Section 18 provides that the authority shall record such a person’s statement regarding records or proceeds of crime found or seized by the authority during the search.

-The Supreme Court in Vijay Madanlal Choudhary Vs Union of Indiahas elaborated on various aspects of the PML Act, including Section 50 of the Prevention of Money Laundering Act 2002.
+The Supreme Court in Vijay Madanlal Choudhary Vs Union of India has elaborated on various aspects of the PML Act, including Section 50 of the Prevention of Money Laundering Act 2002.

 Contentions raised against Section 50 of the PML Act